Selected startups announced!

 ► Fintech in financial inclusion is a strategic focus area for the LHoFT aligned with the goals of Luxembourg

 ► The 2019 European Microfinance Award on “Strengthening Resilience to Climate Change” has been delivered on the 21st November 2019 in Luxembourg

-1 week training and networking Bootcamp, hosted in Luxembourg on the 1st - 8th of March 2020, for 12 Fintech firms working to improve financial inclusion in Africa.
+A 1 week training and networking Bootcamp, hosted in Luxembourg, for selected Fintech firms working to improve financial inclusion in Africa.

-The Bootcamp will leverage Luxembourg's Inclusive Finance and Fintech ecosystem to support the 12 selected firms in developing their businesses and achieving their inclusion goals.
+The Bootcamp leverages Luxembourg's Inclusive Finance and Fintech ecosystem to support the selected firms in developing their businesses and achieving their inclusion goals.

 Fintech as a tool to bolster financial inclusion by helping banks and microfinance institutions to become more efficient and effective in reaching underserved market segments.

-Building on the success and experience of the first CATAPULT: Inclusion Africa bootcamp in 2018, this unique program is aligned with the sustainability goals of Luxembourg's financial centre.
+Building on the success and experience of past editions and other financial inclusion programs, this unique program is aligned with the sustainability goals of Luxembourg's financial centre.